gduthe/GABI/README.md

 model.eval()

 # Prepare observation data (partial observations with NaNs for unobserved nodes)
-# data.x should have NaN for unobserved features
+# data.x should have NaNs for the features of the unobserved nodes

 # Run ABC inference
 result = abc_inference(